8bitkick/Arduino_KNN_p5js/README.md

 ## Usage

   Load index.html.
-The sketch currently relies on Web USB so is Chrome only at this time.
+The sketch currently relies on Web Serial so is Chrome only at this time.

   Teach the Arduino by putting an example of each object close to the color sensor.